Coburg Badge: History

-On 14 October 1922 Adolf Hitler led 800 members of the SA from Munich and other Bavarian cities by train to Coburg for a weekend rally.
-Once there, numerous pitched street battles with KPD communists occurred.
-In the end, the final victory belonged to the Nazis.
+On 14 October 1922, Adolf Hitler led 800 members of the Sturmabteilung (SA) from Munich and other Bavarian cities by train to Coburg for a weekend rally.
+Once there, numerous pitched street battles with communists occurred.
+In the end, the Nazis were victorious.
 Later, the day was known as the Deutscher Tag in Coburg (German Day in Coburg).

-Award and status
+Award description, precedence and proof of eligibility

 Hitler ordered the Coburg Badge to be struck on 14 October 1932 to memorialise the event which took place ten years earlier, on Saturday, 14 October 1922, and to honour the participants.
 This was before Hitler came to power in January 1933.
 The badge was 40 mm wide and 54 mm high.
-It was made out of bronze and featured a sword placed tip downward across the face of a swastika within an oval wreath.
-At the top of the wreath was Coburg Castle and village.
-The wreath contains the words, MIT HITLER IN COBURG 1922-1932 (With Hitler in Coburg 1922–1932).
+It was made out of bronze and featured a sword placed tip downward across the face of a swastika within an oval wreath of laurel leaves.
+At the top of the wreath was a representation of Coburg Castle.
+The wreath was inscribed with the words, MIT HITLER IN COBURG 1922–1932 (With Hitler in Coburg 1922–1932).
+It was worn on the left breast.

-In November 1936, Hitler gave new "orders" for the "Orders and Awards" of the Third Reich.
-The top NSDAP awards are listed in this order: 1.
+In a decree signed 6 November 1936, Hitler gave new orders of precedence for the "Orders and Awards" of the Third Reich.
+The top NSDAP awards were listed in this order: 1.
 Coburg Badge; 2.
-Nuremberg (Nürnberg) Party Badge of 1929; 3.
-SA Treffen at Brunswick 1931; 4.
+Nuremberg Party Day Badge; 3.
+Brunswick Rally Badge; 4.
 Golden Party Badge; 5.
-The Blood Order; followed by the Gau badges and the Golden HJ Badge.
+The Blood Order; followed by the individual Gau badges and the Golden Hitler Youth Badge.

 On 1 August 1939, Reichsfuhrer-SS Heinrich Himmler decreed that any SS member (whether enlisted or officer) who wore the Coburg Badge was eligible to wear the Totenkopf ring.
 Since the Coburg Badge was not normally recorded in an NCO record dossier, the order required enlisted personnel to provide proof of their being awarded the Coburg Badge.